Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

    Chain has tested this using 64-bit Ubuntu Linux on the client host.

--  On the client host, use the “nfast” utilities from Thales to create a _code-signing key_ and a signed copy of the Chain firmware.
-   - `generatekey --batch seeinteg plainname=xprvseemoduledevcsk`
-   - `tct2 --sign-and-pack -k xprvseemoduledevcsk --is-machine -o xprvseemodule.sar -i xprvseemodule.sxf`

-   This step will not be required in the production version of Chain Core Enterprise Edition, which will include an already-signed copy of the Chain firmware.

 -  On the client host, use the “nfast” utilities from Thales to create a _user-data signing key_ and a signed copy of the userdata file.
    - `generatekey --batch seeinteg plainname=xprvseemoduledevusk`
-   - `tct2 --sign-and-pack -k xprvseemoduledevusk --machine-key-ident=xprvseemoduledevcsk -o userdata.sar -i userdata.bin`
+   - `tct2 --sign-and-pack -k xprvseemoduledevusk --machine-key=68bcec164114318f31b2e353bef9e8b1ce67872e -o userdata.sar -i userdata.bin`

+   (The hex value here is the hash of the key that Chain used to sign the SEE machine.)

 -  On the client host, use the “nfast” utilities from Thales to install the signed firmware and userdata files.